-Entries are currently being accepted from the following seacoast golf courses: Abenaqui Country Club, Breakfast Hill Golf Club, Cochecho Country Club, Exeter Country Club, Farmington Country Club, The Ledges Golf Course, Nippo Lake Golf Club, Pease Golf Course, The Oaks Golf Links, Portsmouth Country Club, Rochester Country Club, Rockingham Country Club, Wentworth By The Sea Country Club, and York Golf & Tennis Club.
+Entries are currently being accepted from the following seacoast golf courses: Abenaqui Country Club, Breakfast Hill Golf Club, Cochecho Country Club, Exeter Country Club, Farmington Country Club, The Oaks Golf Club, The Ledges Golf Course, Nippo Lake Golf Club, Pease Golf Course, Golf Club of New England, Portsmouth Country Club, Rochester Country Club, Rockingham Country Club, Wentworth By The Sea Country Club, and York Golf & Tennis Club.
 Players must be active, current year, dues paying member or must satisfy the Committee that they play a majority of their golf at one of the above facilities.

 - The top fifteen (15) finishers from last year’s tournament are exempt into the field each year.

 - Starting in 1999, Past Champions receive a five (5) year exemption.
 In 2007 the winner of the Tony Loch Senior Championship will receive a one year exemption.

 - The low three (3) handicap indexes from all eleven (11) Host Clubs achieve entry into the tournament.

 - The Committee reserves ten (10) spots to be awarded to applicants that will help ensure that the strongest possible field is competing in the Championship.